percepio/Tracealyzer-STM32CubeIDE-SWO/README.md

 6. Click on the **Configure trace** button.

    Enable ITM port 1.
-Disable everything else.
+Make sure to **disable everything else**, for example timestamps and PC sampling.
+The ITM-generated timestamps are not used by Tracealyzer and known to confuse Tracealyzer v4.10.3 or earlier.

    Click OK.